amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

     </ul>
 ```

-Also change the 32 in the template from:
+Also change the line 27 in the template from:

 ```html (partial) src/app/todo/todo.component.html
 <span class="todo-count"><strong>0</strong> item left</span>